-To reserve a seat, students must register on-line through BergSync by the deadline prior to the shuttle departure.
-The shuttle deadlines, as well as, departure and arrival dates and times are listed on the calendar pages of the Planner.
+To reserve a seat, students must register on-line by the deadline prior to the shuttle departure.
+The shuttle deadlines, as well as, departure and arrival dates and times are listed here.
 When making reservations for the shuttle, students must provide the flight information as to the arrival and/or departure time and date, airline and flight number, as well as a contact phone number.